robert-warneke/robert-warneke.github.io/README.md

 ### 💡 Light/Dark Mode using HTML, CSS, and Javascript

 > **Description:** Toggles light/dark mode with the press of a button.
-Maintains current mode while navigating to other pages on the website.
+Maintains current mode while navigating to other pages on the website using `local storage`.

 <details>
     <summary>